MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-v2-prerequisites.md

 > [!NOTE]
 > Enrolling into Update Compliance from the [Azure CLI](/cli/azure) or enrolling programmatically another way currently isn't supported.
 You must manually add Update Compliance to your Azure subscription.

+## Microsoft 365 admin center permissions (optional)

+When you use the [Microsoft admin center software updates (preview) page](update-status-admin-center.md) with Update Compliance, the following permissions are also recommended:
+   - To configure settings for the **Software Updates** page: [Global Admin role](/microsoft-365/admin/add-users/about-admin-roles)
+   - To view the **Software Updates** page: [Global Reader role](/microsoft-365/admin/add-users/about-admin-roles)

 ## Log Analytics prerequisites

-### Permissions
+### Log Analytics permissions

 - To edit and write queries, we recommend the [Log Analytics Contributor](/azure/role-based-access-control/built-in-roles#log-analytics-contributor) role.
 - To read and only view data, we recommend the [Log Analytics Reader](/azure/role-based-access-control/built-in-roles#log-analytics-reader) role.

-When you use the [Microsoft admin center software updates (preview) page](update-status-admin-center.md) with Update Compliance, the following permissions are also recommended:
-   - To configure settings for the **Software Updates** page: [Global Admin role](/microsoft-365/admin/add-users/about-admin-roles)
-   - To view the **Software Updates** page: [Global Reader role](/microsoft-365/admin/add-users/about-admin-roles)

 ### Log Analytics regions